• Home

 Additional California Veteran Benefits

-Department Of Motor Vehicles Benefits For Veterans
+Department of Motor Vehicles Benefits for Veterans

 Qualifying service members can receive veteran designation (including disabled veteran designation for those who provide proof of disability) on license plates, and are eligible to legally operate motor vehicles registered in other states without transferring to the State of California as long as the military member’s orders are not temporary.
 There is also a renewal penalty waiver offered for those who are California residents but have been deployed outside of California.
 (Certain restrictions apply.)